CelticCoffee/puzzleChallenge/README.md

 At the heart of it is the idea of taking an object that I have previously defined and given handy properties and ultimately converting it into an array that I could add CSS styling to.

-The directive referenced using the API but I couldn't find any resources for how to actually access the API-- via download or CDN.
+The directive referenced using the API but while I was able to read it, I couldn't find any resources for how to actually access the API-- via download or CDN.
 I assume that when this is a real project, that these kinds of credentials would be provided-- or clarified.

 Thanks!